The Malahat Review

 The Malahat Review is a Canadian quarterly literary magazine established in 1967.
 It features contemporary Canadian and international works of poetry, fiction, and creative non-fiction as well as reviews of recently published Canadian literature.
 Iain Higgins is the current editor.

 The Malahat Review publishes new work by emerging and established writers of poetry, fiction, and creative non-fiction from Canada and abroad.
 The Malahat Review is based in Victoria, British Columbia, and circulates locally, regionally, and nationally throughout Canada and sixteen other countries.
 A paid subscription base exists that is 88 percent Canadian, with libraries representing 16 percent of paid subscriptions.

 History

 The Malahat Review was founded in 1967 at the University of Victoria by Robin Skelton and John Peter.
 The magazine was edited by Skelton from 1971 to 1983, and thereafter by Constance Rooke, Derk Wynand, Marlene Cookshaw, and John Barton (editor from 2004 to 2018).
-The magazine initially represented Skelton's interest in European and international literature, but has focused on Canadian fiction, poetry, and book reviews since 1983.
-Creative non-fiction was added as another genre in 2007.
+The magazine initially reflected Skelton's interest in European and international literature but has focused on Canadian fiction, poetry, and book reviews since 1983.
+Creative non-fiction was added as a genre in 2007.